goncalogoncalves/wallfav/README.md

 # wallfav_opensource
 *Open source version of Wallfav project*

-So, some years ago (2014) I started a project of mine where it was possible to a user to put their favourite websites "in a wall".
+So, some years ago (2014) I started a project of mine where it was possible for a user to put their favourite websites "in a wall".
 It was a pratical way to manage bookmarks.

 http://www.wallfav.com/ was the domain, but because the project didn't have a lot of success, I took it down, although I use it everyday hosted in my localhost.